Adanse: Economy

-Gold production and fiscal administration
+Gold production

 From the 12th century onward, gold extracted in the forest belt sustained regional exchange.
 In Adanse, mining was conducted under royal authority: the Adansehene retained rights over all discovered nuggets and received one-third of gold from stool lands, while the Sanaahene managed state revenue and the royal treasury.

 By the 16th century the Pra–Ofin basin, including Adanse, was among the most productive gold zones in West Africa, supplying over half of the gold exported through both coastal ports and inland savanna markets.
-Adanse’s traders were advantageously positioned, with access both to the Mande market at Begho in the north and to European forts on the coast, placing the state at the intersection of trans-Saharan and Atlantic routes.
+During its time as the capital, Adansemanso was as a center of kola trade.
+Adanse's traders were advantageous due to access to Mande markets at Begho in the north and to European forts on the coast.
+The state was an intersection of trans-Saharan and Atlantic routes.
 By the late 16th and 17th centuries, rising European demand for gold and ivory expanded the consumption of imported goods in the forest belt.
-This stimulated competition and sharpened acquisitive rivalries among Adanse and its neighbors.
+Gold trade caused population growth, causing many migrations, competition and sharpened rivalries among Adanse and its neighbors.

-Trade and merchant networks
+Trade

 Adanse occupied a central position in long-distance commerce.
 Akan producers exchanged gold with Wangara merchants at towns such as Begho, linking the forest zone to Sahelian and trans-Saharan markets.
 Traded goods included salt, cloth, copper alloys, and enslaved persons.

 Caravan routes connected Adanse to coastal ports and interior markets by two main arteries: the Twifo road and the Arcania road.
 On the Arcania route, tolls were collected at border posts such as “Atchersee” on the Assin–Adanse frontier before caravans moved further north.
 Brokers based in Adanse, Kaase, Kwabre, Tafo, and Akyem extended their operations as far as Bighu and Bono Manso.
 By the mid-17th century, Akwamu merchants were also active, conducting regular trade in Adanse and Manso.

-Inland wars, particularly the struggles between Adanse and Denkyira in the later 17th century, disrupted the gold trade to the coast.
+Inland wars, like the struggles between Adanse and Denkyira in the later 17th century, disrupted the gold trade to the coast.
 Between 1668 and 1676 the Dutch received only 3,150 marks of gold.

-Geography

-Precolonial extent

-Early contemporary accounts suggest that Adanse contained about thirty-two towns, of which perhaps seven were paramount.
-At its height in the 16th and 17th centuries, Adanse occupied the forest belt between the Pra and Ofin basins.
-It bordered Bekwai, Kokofu, and Dwaben to the north, the Pra frontier with Denkyira to the south, approaches to Asante Akim and Kwahu to the east, and western hills near early Twifo settlements to the west.
-Major towns included Fomena (traditional capital), Akrokerri, Dompoase, and New Edubiase, with ancestral villages such as Ayaase, Abadwam, and Kokoblante.
-Obuasi was noted for gold production.
-The state functioned as a confederation of autonomous but culturally linked settlements under the Adansehene.
-Gold trade encouraged population growth, with migrations from the Adanse region cited as evidence of demographic expansion.

-Present day

-Obuasi is the largest contemporary Adansi settlement and the capital of Obuasi Municipal District.
-It lies south of Kumasi and is known for the Obuasi Gold Mine.